 The two had been dating since the summer of 2006 and moved into the one-bedroom apartment off Alquire Parkway on the south side of town in October 2007.

-Collins' girlfriend said they'd never had any problems at the large complex, although there had been some recent burglaries and a gunpoint robbery nearby --
+Collins' girlfriend said they'd never had any problems at the large complex, although there had been some recent burglaries and a gunpoint robbery nearby -- enough trouble for Collins to buy the handgun.

 But Collins' girlfriend added that he had no known enemies, and that "everybody loved (Maurice)."